 It is conceivable that origin of content deposited in DSpace will be different from the origin of metadata for that content.
-The origin of the metadata for a member of the open access collection is a crucial piece of administrative metadata for the MIT open access collection.
-This element does not exist in the DSpace Metadata tables.
+In some cases this harvested or received metadata arrives with the requirement for attribution of its source.
+An element in which to store this attribution does not exist in the DSpace Metadata tables.
 There is no element of this type in the Dublin Core or Eprint namespaces.
 In fact, there are few examples of this element type in any metadata schema (LOM being one).

 Adopt this element for use in describing scholarly publications deposited as part of the MIT Open Access mandate.
-Make this element required.
-Add a new field to the existing DSpace DC namespace (dc.source.metadata) to capture this information.
+Make this element conditionally required.
+The condition for required inclusion of this element is the occasion when metadata for an Item has been harvested or received from an external source that requires attribution.
+Add a new field to the existing DSpace DC namespace (dc.source.metadata) to capture these attributions.
+Use authorized headings for the names of metadata sources.
+Attribution should contain a link to the website for the metadata source whenever possible.